top of page

 Why So Many Couples Split after Christmas?

-The festive season amplifies existing marital problems, primarily through heightened financial strain, increased social pressure and family obligations, and unrealistic expectations.
-The holiday period can act as a catalyst where the stress of gift-giving, travel, and social gatherings brings underlying issues to a breaking point, sometimes leading to a decision for a fresh start in the New Year.
+The festive season amplifies existing marital problems, primarily through heightened financial strain, increased social pressure, family obligations, and unrealistic expectations.
+The holiday period can act as a catalyst where the stress of gift-giving, travel, and social gatherings brings underlying issues to a breaking point.
+This sometimes leads to a decision for a fresh start in the New Year.

-• Financial pressure: The holiday season is expensive, and the pressure to buy gifts, travel, and host events can cause significant financial stress and conflict between couples, especially if their spending habits or means differ.
+The holiday season can be expensive.
+The pressure to buy gifts, travel, and host events can cause significant financial stress.
+This often leads to conflict between couples, especially if their spending habits or means differ.

-• Heightened stress and conflict: The demands of the holiday season, such as planning and executing festivities, can increase stress levels and cause arguments.
-When couples are already facing difficulties, this added strain can lead to a breaking point.
+The demands of the holiday season, such as planning and executing festivities, can increase stress levels.
+When couples are already facing difficulties, this added strain can lead to arguments and a breaking point.

-• Family obligations: Navigating in-law dynamics and spending extensive time with family, which may include dealing with difficult relatives, can create tension and disagreements that are exacerbated by the close proximity and pressure of the holidays.
+Navigating in-law dynamics and spending extensive time with family can create tension.
+Dealing with difficult relatives is often exacerbated by the close proximity and pressure of the holidays.

-• Unrealistic expectations: Societal and media portrayals of a "perfect" family Christmas can create high expectations that are difficult to meet, leading to disappointment and conflict when reality falls short.
+Societal and media portrayals of a "perfect" family Christmas can create high expectations.
+When reality falls short, disappointment and conflict can arise.

-• Alcohol consumption: Increased alcohol consumption during the holidays can lower inhibitions and amplify existing problems, leading to heightened arguments and inappropriate behavior.
-In some cases, it can also be linked to domestic abuse, which tragically increases during the festive period.
+Increased alcohol consumption during the holidays can lower inhibitions.
+This often amplifies existing problems, leading to heightened arguments and inappropriate behavior.
+Tragically, it can also be linked to domestic abuse, which increases during the festive period.

-• New Year's reflection: The period between Christmas and the New Year often prompts a time for reflection on life and goals.
-For some couples, this can lead them to realize their relationship is not working and decide that a divorce is the best path forward for a fresh start.
+The period between Christmas and the New Year often prompts reflection on life and goals.
+For some couples, this can lead them to realize their relationship is not working.
+They may decide that divorce is the best path forward for a fresh start.

 The Importance of Couples Therapy